astronomer/docs/software/install-airgapped.md

   --from-literal connection="postgres://<url-encoded username>:<url-encoded password>@<database hostname>:<database port>"
 ```

-e.g. For a username named `bob` with password `abc@abc` at hostname `some.host.internal`:
+For example, for a username named `bob` with password `abc@abc` at hostname `some.host.internal`, you would run:

 ```sh
 kubectl --namespace astronomer create secret generic astronomer-bootstrap \
   --from-literal connection="postgres://bob:abc%40abc@some.host.internal:5432"
 ```

-## Step 15: Configure an external docker registry for user-provided Airflow images {#configure-a-private-docker-registry-airflow}
+## Step 15: Configure an external Docker registry for Airflow images {#configure-a-private-docker-registry-airflow}

-Astronomer Software users create customized Airflow container images.
-These images frequently contain sensitive information and **must** be stored in a secure location accessible to Kubernetes.
+By default, Astronomer Software users create customized Airflow container images when they deploy project code to the platform.
+These images frequently contain sensitive information and must be stored in a secure location accessible to Kubernetes.

-Astronomer software deploys an integrated image-registry that can be used for this purpose.
+Astronomer Software includes an integrated image registry that can be used for this purpose.

 Users may use images hosted in other container image repositories accessible to the Kubernetes cluster without additional platform-level configuration.

 See [Configure a custom registry for Deployment images](#custom-image-registry) for additional configurable options.

-## Step 16: Configure the docker registry used for platform images {#configure-a-private-docker-registry-platform}
+## Step 16: Configure the Docker registry used for platform images {#configure-a-private-docker-registry-platform}

-If you are installing Astronomer Software onto a Kubernetes Cluster that can pull container images from public image repositories and you do not wish to mirror these images locally skip this step.
+If you are installing Astronomer Software onto a Kubernetes cluster that can pull container images from public image repositories and you don't want to mirror these images locally, skip this step.

-### Configure values.yaml to to use a custom image repository for platform images {#use-a-custom-image-repository-for-platform-images}
+### Add configuration to use a custom image repository for platform images {#use-a-custom-image-repository-for-platform-images}

 Astronomer expects the images to be present using their normal names but prefixed by a string you define.
-E.g. if you specify `artifactory.example.com/astronomer`, when you mirror images later in this procedure, you would mirror:
+E.g. if you specify `artifactory.example.com/astronomer`, when you mirror images later in this procedure, you would mirror `quay.io/astronomer/<image>` to `<custom-platform-repo-prefix>/astronomer/<image>`.
+For example:

-* `quay.io/astronomer/ap-houston-api` to `artifactory.example.com/astronomer/ap-houston-api`
+- `quay.io/astronomer/ap-houston-api` to `artifactory.example.com/astronomer/ap-houston-api`
-* `quay.io/astronomer/astronomer/ap-commander` to `artifactory.example.com/astronomer/ap-commander`
+- `quay.io/astronomer/astronomer/ap-commander` to `artifactory.example.com/astronomer/ap-commander`
-* etc.

 Replace `<custom-platform-repo-prefix>` in the following configuration data with your platform image repository prefix and merge into `values.yaml` - either manually or by placing [merge_yaml.py](#merge_yaml) in your astro-platform project-directory and running `python merge_yaml.py private-platform-registry-snippet.yaml values.yaml`.